-For companies mixing in-house, these two variables are the most difficult to control all year long — yet they’re two variables that greatly affect viscosity, pot life, adhesive performance, and cured properties.
+For companies mixing in-house, temperature and humidity are two variables most difficult to control all year long — yet they’re two variables that greatly affect viscosity, pot life, adhesive performance, and cured properties.

 When the environmental temperature is warmer, a two-part resin and hardener system will be lower in viscosity when mixing, and will react faster.
 Filled adhesives, such as electrically or thermally conductive systems, may show increased settling and require extra processing steps.

 As the reaction takes place, you’ll see a noticeable change in flow properties: the adhesive may not behave the way it would normally.
 The adhesive may flow too much initially or it may not flow enough if the reaction causes it to thicken faster than usual.

 When the environmental temperature is colder, the resin and hardener will be harder to mix due to the adhesive’s higher viscosity.
 In addition, the adhesive may not wet the surface of your substrate and bond strength will suffer.

 Some resins and hardeners will crystallize at lower temperatures as well.
 If not de-crystallized properly, the adhesive will be clumpy and won’t fully react; bond thickness and adhesive performance may be affected.

 Humidity is a factor caused by increased moisture in the air.
 The problem here is that certain curing agents will film or skin over when exposed to humidity.

 If your cured adhesive is softer or more foamy, it may be a tell-tale sign your adhesive has been contaminated with moisture.